AdaCore/ada_language_server/doc/vscode-ug.md

 * **Indentation/formatting**: it does not support automatic indentation when adding a newline and range/document formatting might no succeed on incomplete/illegal code.

+* **References and call trees**: GNAT Studio's _Find All References_ and _Call
+  Trees_ views are replaced by VS Code's `References: Results`, `Call Hierarchy` and `Type Hierarchy` views, described in
+  [Navigating references](#navigating-references), and by the graphs of the [Code Visualizer](#code-visualizer).
+Two differences are worth noting: the `References: Results` view displays a single search at a time, past searches being reachable only through its `Show History` menu and only for the lifetime of the window, whereas GNAT Studio accumulates them side by side; and the Code Visualizer graphs are re-rooted on the entity of each new request instead of growing as GNAT Studio's call trees do.

 * **Tooling support**: we currently provide support for some _SPARK_, _GNATtest_, _GNATcoverage_, _GNAT SAS_, _GNATmetric_ and _GNATemulator_ [Tasks](#tasks), but some workflows may not be supported yet.